Search within:

 Ohio University B.S.
 Geology ’81, Ohio University M.S.
 Geology ’83

 I was born in Tennessee and grew up in Poland, OH, near Youngstown.
-I completed my B.S. in Geological Sciences in 1981 focusing on hydrology.
-My M.S. in Geological Sciences was finished in 1983 based on research in well design and efficiency under Dr. Moid Ahmad, with results presented at the International Groundwater Conference in Johannesburg in 1984.
+I completed my B.S. in Geological Sciences in 1981 focusing on hydrology and finished my M.S. in Geological Sciences in 1983 based on research in well design and efficiency under Dr. Moid Ahmad.
+The results were presented at the International Groundwater Conference in Johannesburg in 1984.

-Since returning to the United States, I have worked with the Geological Sciences Department to establish the Alumni Board with the intent of supporting the department in its mission.
-I enjoy spending time with my family, adventurous travel, and coaching my kids in basketball, softball and baseball.
+I worked with the Geological Sciences Department to establish the Alumni Board in 2008 with the intent of supporting the department in its mission.
+I enjoy spending time with my family, adventurous travel, and watching my kids play water polo and competitively swim.